learning-zone/java-basics/java-multiple-choice-questions-answers.md

 D. It may be called one or more times.
 ```
 A. It may be called zero or one times.
+```

-The finalize() method may not be called, such as if your program crashes.
+**Explanation**: The `finalize()` method may not be called, such as if your program crashes.
 However, it is guaranteed to be called no more than once.
-```

 #### Q. Which of the following is true about primitives?
 A. You can call methods on a primitive.
 B. You can convert a primitive to a wrapper class object simply by assigning it.